• Coronavirus Advice for Staff

 In Year 9 pupils will decide on a range of subjects they wish to study at KS4 in Years 10 and 11 through the options process.

-Key Stage 4 Pathways: All pupils study Core subjects of English, English Literature, Maths, Science, PE and SMSC.
+Key Stage 4 Pathways: All pupils study Core subjects of English, English Literature, Maths, Science, PE and Personal Development.
 Through the Options Process pupils choose at least one subject from: Spanish, History or Geography and then three additional subjects, in which they will gain either GCSE or equivalent qualifications.

 Enrichment